A Roadmap to the Future of Psychiatry

 Since 1980, the DSM IV and DSM 5 have been published in succession, all similar, ever growing recipe lists of symptoms.
 They are necessary for research and also for medical billing, but they are the equivalent of calling a runny nose, cough, and fatigue a "cold" when such symptoms could actually be caused by viruses, bacteria, or even combinations of allergies or superinfection on cancer or…the lists of actual possible pathologies goes on and on.
 Psychiatry has been the equivalent of an infectious disease doctor without a microscope or ability to culture the actual cause of the problem and then treat accordingly.
 We see the symptoms and we use our skills and experience to make the best educated guess as to what is going on, try to rule out a few medical causes, and go from there with therapy and/or medications.
 A lot of it, even after all these years, remains a guessing game.

 However, the combination of some recent basic science innovations has finally given psychiatry windows to pathology in the living brain.
 MRIs, PET scans, functional MRI, and SPECT scans tell us more about small and large changes in structure, function, and metabolism of the brain.
 Large scale genetic testing has narrowed down some common genes in people with psychiatric illnesses.
-The ability to de-differentiate skin cells into a precursor cell, and then make that cell into an active neuron means we can track what effect genetic changes has on the function of receptors and ion channels in the neurons of living humans with no psychiatric disorders versus those with bipolar disorder, for example.
+The ability to de-differentiate skin cells into a precursor cell, and then make that cell into an active neuron means we can track what effect genetic changes have on the function of receptors and ion channels in the neurons of living humans with no psychiatric disorders versus those with bipolar disorder, for example.
 We’ve been able to develop animal models of many of these pathologies and track treatments for specific genetic changes in humans.

 It’s just the beginning, but in the near future, we may be able to ditch the DSM V altogether.
 In lieu of: “Here is a man with major depressive disorder and borderline personality traits," we can say: here is someone with increased ability to breakdown neurotransmitters plus decreased ability to use those neurotransmitters he has left due to genetic issues with making active forms of vitamins overlaid on a history of trauma or dramatic and damaging relationships.
 We can design studies and then therapies based on actual pathology rather than guessing games…replace neurotransmitters, improve membrane signaling or reduce pathologic excitotoxicity based on the known genetic profile and a combination of exercise, medications, nutritional supplements, improved sleep, and psychotherapies.